Home » Resources » MARAM & Information Sharing

 The pillars include 10 responsibilities for identifying, assessing and managing family violence risk across service sectors:

-this series features 11 short animated videos focused on a variety of MARAM foundational concepts, providing another way for practitioners to build MARAM capability.
+This series features 11 short animated videos focused on a variety of MARAM foundational concepts, providing another way for practitioners to build MARAM capability.

 Topics include: